mantidproject/mantid/docs/source/release/v6.1.0/framework.rst

 - :ref:`CompareWorkspaces <algm-CompareWorkspaces>` compares the positions of both source and sample (if extant) when property `checkInstrument` is set.
 - :ref:`SetGoniometer <algm-SetGoniometer>` can now set multiple goniometers from log values instead of just the time-avereged value.
+- :ref:`SaveAscii <algm-SaveAscii>` can now create a header for the output file containing sample logs specified through the new property `LogList`.

 Data Objects
 ------------